HDAC2 Human

 Histone Deacetylase 2 Human Recombinant

-HDAC2 Human Recombinant produced in Hi-5 Cell is a single, non-glycosylated polypeptide chain containing 496 amino acids (1-488) and having a molecular mass of 56.4 kDa.
+HDAC2 Human Recombinant, produced in Hi-5 Cells, is a single, non-glycosylated polypeptide chain comprising 496 amino acids (1-488) with a molecular weight of 56.4 kDa.
+This protein is fused to an 8 amino acid His-Tag at the C-terminus and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs